asusguy94/Porn-Organizer/README.md

 # Welcome
 This is a project I'm using for an automated system of organizing my porn.
-You can look at the ```_class.php``` to figure out what db you need to create, otherwise I will create a SQL-file to automatically create the database in a few days.
+Import **database.sql** with phpmyadmin to create the database and tables.

 ## Some information about the system
 - The program is built on **HTML, PHP, MySQL & JavaScript**, so to use it you either have to run a local server or if you have another computer you could run the server from there